FrostyToolsuite/FrostyToolsuite/README.md

 If you want to contribute to Frosty you can just fork this branch and make a pull request with your changes.
 Before you do that please check the [CodingStandards.cs](https://github.com/FrostyToolsuite/FrostyToolsuite/blob/master/CodingStandards.cs) to check if your code follows those.
 In the [Projects tab](https://github.com/orgs/FrostyToolsuite/projects/1) you can see what needs to be done, ideas of what can be done and stuff that is currently getting worked on or is already done.
-If you decide to work on something it would be great if you could say that in the [#developer](https://discord.gg/BXJSBzgc) channel on the discord server.
+If you decide to work on something it would be great if you could say that in the #developer channel on our [Discord server](https://discord.gg/sB8ZUAT).
+Make sure to read the #read-me channel after join it